bachya/simplisafe-python/docs/usage.md

 Starting in 2021, SimpliSafe™  began to implement an OAuth-based form of authentication.
-To use this library, you must handshake with the SimpliSafe™  API; although this process cannot be 100% accomplished programmatically, the procedure is relatively straightforward.
+To use this library, you must handshake with the SimpliSafe™  API; although this process cannot be fully accomplished programmatically, the procedure is relatively straightforward.

 ### Authentication